Do College Minors Matter?

 Refrain from assuming that minoring is all about increasing your job marketability and paycheck.
 When choosing a minor, it’s not just what you want to be after graduation that you can consider.

-You can also take into account your passion.
-Music, culinary arts, travel and tourism, costume design, archaeology, law — there is a minor for every interest!
+Music, culinary arts, travel and tourism, costume design, archaeology, law — every interest has a minor!

-It’s because of this why it’s possible for you to graduate in four years, even if you have a double minor.
 Having a double major, in contrast, will usually require you to stay in school for another term or two.

 Do Minors Show Up on a Diploma?

-Earned minors, more often than not, do not appear on a diploma.
-As a matter of fact, completed majors do not show up on a diploma either.
 What appears on a diploma is the degree earned.
 An institutional honors designation also appears.
 Completed minors and majors show up on the transcript instead.

 Some people do not go to college because they can’t afford the steep sticker prices.
 On the other hand, some people do not remain in college because they can’t keep their grades up.